koenbok/SoundCloudDesktop/readme.md

 #### Notes

+- Facebook logins don't work, sorry.
+You can easily add a password and use that to login under your profile in your normal browser.
-If iTunes keeps launching when you press the play button paste this in a terminal: `launchctl unload -w /System/Library/LaunchAgents/com.apple.rcd.plist`.
+- If iTunes keeps launching when you press the play button paste this in a terminal: `launchctl unload -w /System/Library/LaunchAgents/com.apple.rcd.plist`.

-It is somewhat based on [soundcleod](https://github.com/salomvary/soundcleod) but for some reason it stopped playing after a minute or so, and it was faster to rebuild than debug.
+- It is somewhat based on [soundcleod](https://github.com/salomvary/soundcleod) but for some reason it stopped playing after a minute or so, and it was faster to rebuild than debug.

-SoundCloud, don't sue me I love you.
+- SoundCloud, don't sue me I love you.
 And please make a nice desktop app.
 A web app is fine.